 A Clearinghouse of Covid-19 Resources

-Dr. Deborah Breiter, and Dr. Cynthia Mejia collaborated with Dr. Mindy Shoss and Dr. Kristin Horan fromon a research team with UCF’s Targeted Research Training Program (TRT), through the UCF College of Sciences Department of Psychology.
+Dr. Cynthia Mejia and Emeritus Professor Dr. Deborah Breiter, collaborated with Dr. Mindy Shoss and Dr. Kristin Horan, a research team with UCF’s Targeted Research Training Program (TRT), through the UCF College of Sciences Department of Psychology, in partnership with UCF Rosen College of Hospitality Management, to study the health and well-being of hospitality employees.
 Core TRT faculty and students created a website, featuring a variety of resources for those hospitality workers affected by Covid-19.
 The project is funded through a grant received through National Institute for Occupational Safety (NIOSH/ERC).
 Learn more HERE.
-To find out more about the resources made possible through the grant visit the clearinghouse of information website.

 Dick Pope Sr. Institute